cornzz/skipButton.js/README.md

 On other websites, ads can be skipped with the Manual Skip button in the extension popup menu.

 There are two settings which can be accessed through the popup:
-- *Auto Skip* causes YouTube ads to be skipped without requiring the skip button to be pressed
+- *Auto Skip* causes YouTube ads to be skipped without requiring the skip button to be clicked
 - *Hide Banners* causes YouTube ad banners to be closed automatically

 The *Manual Skip* button attempts to skip any video currrently being played on the page, allowing ads to be skipped on any other website.